Palak Corn Recipe

 Step 1: Heat 3-4 cups of water in a large pot over medium-high heat.

-Step 2: Once the water comes to a rolling boil, add ยผ teaspoon baking soda and 200 g spinach leaves, then cook for 2 minutes.
+Step 2: Once the water comes to a rolling boil, add ยผ teaspoon of baking soda and 200 grams of spinach leaves, then cook for 2 minutes.
 Press the spinach with the back of a ladle to submerge it in water.
 The spinach will look a lot at the beginning, but as it cooks, it will release water and shrink drastically.

 Baking soda and spinach added to boiling water in a pot.